jschang/TenableNodeRESTChallenge/README.md

 Response body:

     {token:_token_}

   _2) Allow a user to logout_

     DELETE /auth?token={token}

-Removes the session token, effectively ending the user's login.
+* Removes the session token, effectively ending the user's login.
-Responds with either a 200 or 404, if the session is not found.
+* Responds with either a 200 or 404, if the session is not found.

-  _3) Mine...allow auth checks from the config microservice_
+  _3) Allow auth checks from the config microservice (mine)_

     GET /auth?token={token}